FOX, NOEL P., PAPERS, 1924-1982, 7.5 feet.

 Interviews of retired or retiring trustees, officers, and other key employees of the Northwestern Mutual Life Insurance Company, conducted by faculty of the Marquette University College of Business Administration.
 Partially transcribed.

 RAUCH, H. HERMAN, LABOR ARBITRATION CASE FILES, 1939-1978, 42.0 feet.

 Documentation for more than 600 arbitration cases heard by Herman Rauch, most in Wisconsin and the upper Midwest.
 Included are notes; supporting reports and briefs; recordings,

 transcriptions, and summaries of hearings; final opinions; and related correspondence.

-[Connect to Herman Rauch Labor Arbitration Case Files Inventory]
+[Connect to H. Herman Rauch Labor Arbitration Case Files Inventory]